sochix/TLSharp/README.md

 Full code you can see at [DownloadFileFromContactTest](https://github.com/sochix/TLSharp/blob/master/TLSharp.Tests/TLSharpTests.cs#L167)

 # Available Methods

-For your convenience TLSharp have wrappers for several Telegram API methods.
+For your convenience TgSharp have wrappers for several Telegram API methods.
 You could add your own, see details below.

 1. IsPhoneRegisteredAsync
 1. SendCodeRequestAsync